michalblaha/Solax.InverterHttpApi/README.md

 # Solax.InverterHttpApi

-A .NET 8 library for reading and decoding real-time data from Solax inverter HTTP API dongles.
+A .NET 8 library for reading and decoding real-time data from Solax inverter **SOLAX X3 Hybrid G4** with WiFi dongle and HTTP API.
 It provides strongly-typed access to inverter data, including battery, panel, and grid metrics, with multi-language support.

 ## Features
 - Async API for reading inverter data via HTTP